Rade58/first_taste_of_microservices/README.md

 # App

-Allowing users to create posts.
+Allowing users to create 'posts' (short text).

 Allowing users to leave comments on them.

+Also number of comments will be displayed